Last update: March 2025

 Complex vs. simple tasks: when to use which model?

-O1-series models truly excel at problems requiring many steps of thought.
+O1 series models really shine in problems that require many thinking steps.
 For tasks with five or more reasoning steps, they perform significantly better (16%+ higher accuracy!) than GPT-4o.

 💡 Tip: Note: this in-depth analysis also has a downside.
-For simple questions, O1 may start to "overthink".
+With simple questions, O1 may "overthink".

 Due to intensive reasoning processes, O1 and O3-mini often produce detailed, structured answers to complex questions.
-They might, for example, break a mathematical solution into multiple steps or provide justification for each part of a strategy plan.
+For example, they break down a mathematical solution into multiple steps or provide justification for each part of a strategy plan.

-GPT-4o typically provides a more concise answer or a high-level summary by default unless specifically asked to elaborate.
+GPT-4o usually often gives a more concise answer or an outline summary unless explicitly asked to elaborate.

 For your prompts, this means:

-With O1: Do you want brevity?
-Ask for it explicitly; otherwise, it may become extensive.
+With O1: Want conciseness?
+Ask for it explicitly, otherwise, it may get elaborate.

-With GPT-4o: Do you want a step-by-step explanation?
-Ask for it; otherwise, you may just receive a summary.
+With GPT-4o: Want a step-by-step explanation?
+Ask for it, otherwise, you may get a summary.

-"Analyze this building regulation and provide a summary of no more than one paragraph on the key compliance requirements."
+"Analyze this building regulation and provide a summary of up to one paragraph on the main compliance requirements."

 Accuracy and self-checking: how reliable is the answer?

-O1 is noticeably better at spotting its own mistakes while generating answers, leading to improved factual accuracy.
-GPT-4o is generally accurate, but it can sometimes confidently present incorrect information if it doesn't receive the right guidance.
-The architecture of O1 mitigates this risk by verifying details during the "thinking process".
+O1 is noticeably better at noticing its own mistakes while generating answers, leading to improved factual accuracy.
+GPT-4o is generally accurate but can sometimes confidently present incorrect information if it lacks proper guidance.
+The architecture of O1 reduces this risk by verifying details during its "thinking process".

 Speed and processing time

 O1 models take more time for their analyses, which makes sense given their in-depth reasoning process.
-GPT-4o generally responds more quickly to typical questions, which is useful for real-time interactions where immediate answers are desired.
+GPT-4o generally responds faster to typical questions, which is convenient for real-time interactions where immediate answers are desired.
 The newcomer O3-mini offers an interesting middle ground: a faster reasoning model with lower latency.

 Response comparison in seconds (average times based on benchmarks):